-The morning after the final game of the Series, our fanatic ran down the stairs to catch the last of the Sox messages, this one on our answering machine.
-It was his grandmother again–his sports buddy–the one from whom he had apparently inherited this passion.
+The morning after the final game of the Series, our fanatic ran down the stairs to catch the last of the Sox messages, this one on the answering machine.

-Her voice sounded utterly exhausted and elated at the same time, like someone who’d had a sleepless night attending the birth of a child.
+His grandmother’s voice sounded utterly exhausted but elated at the same time, like someone who’d had a sleepless night attending the birth of a child:

 Is anybody awake?